M-Salman-khan/PDF_Compressor/README.md

 - Uploading large assignment PDFs to college portals (with size limits)
 - Emailing presentations or scanned notes
 - Sharing lecture notes on WhatsApp, Telegram, etc.

-With no login, no ads, no tracking — it just gets the job done.
+- Compressing files in low or no internet zones — thanks to full **offline support** With no login, no ads, no tracking — it just gets the job done.

 ## 🧪 Compression Quality Options